seven5/seven5.github.io/tutorial.md

 [Javascript source maps](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k)
 that allows you to debug in the browser at the Go level.

-If you look at the developer console (see figure above) at the right of the "hello, world" you'll see "signup.go:57" in italics.
+If you look at the developer console in the figure above with the sign up page, at the right of the "hello, world" you'll see "signup.go:70".
 (The line number may be slightly different in your version.)
 You can click on it and go to the line in the source code.
-Seven5 knows how to interpret the request to show you the source code based on your GOPATH (set in the enable script).
+Seven5 knows how to interpret the request to show you the source code based on your `GOPATH` (set in the enable script).
 You may find it interesting to look at the log messages generated by Fresno when you click on a link like this.